getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ## Manually Trigger Errors

-**[Mimi note: Best for when an app is in a broken state, but there are no explicit errors being thrown.
-So, you want to trigger an error, possibly with extra context passed in for debugging purposes.]**
+If your app is in a broken state, but error handling isn't throwing explicit errors, you can manually trigger errors.

-**[Mimi note: Yes, there's duplicate info.
-Still thinking on this.
-Trying to cater to the kind of dev who has a set flow.
+**[Mimi note: Trying to cater to the kind of dev who has a set flow.
 Usually, 1.
 Initialize, 2. optionally configure, 3.
 Manually trigger an error (because you wanna take it out for a test drive)]**

 &nbsp;
 ### Capturing Errors